PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 | ------- | -------- | -------- |
 | 715 | 55 | 1500 |

+Photograph your calculations, name them "VarianceMockAssessment1" (if you have more photos, continue the count: e.g. 2,3,4) and upload them to your github repo.

 # 3)  In-Class discussion
 At 16:00, there's an online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.